dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 # Debian GNU / Linux

+## About this document

-This document will list a few notes about the Debian GNU/Linux operating system.
+This document will list a few notes about the [Debian GNU/Linux](https://www.debian.org) operating system.
 It is mainly a draft document containing some notes or links to resources concerning Debian.
 This document won't detail everything as there are already a lot of documentation available online.

 ![alt text](https://www.debian.org/logos/openlogo-100.png "Debian Logo")